Estimated reading time: 5 minutes

 Give Your Fence a Thorough Cleaning

 Mother Nature throws an amazing amount of dirt, grime, and other debris at your fence – most of which will stick to it.
-Removing this layer of dirt is the first step in sprucing up and maintaining your fence.
+When initially addressing how to maintain a wood fence, removing this layer of dirt is the first place to start.
 A professional power washer may not leave it looking new, but it will definitely improve its overall appearance.
 In addition, a thorough cleaning gives you a fresh base to work with and is necessary to effectively complete any other fence maintenance.

 Tip: Power washing is a relatively inexpensive procedure but should be done by a reputable company for the best results.